Looking for books about Mexican culture and history? Check out these picture books about Mexico, from Spanish books to Mexican children’s folklore!

 8. I See the Sun in Mexico by

-Set in La Paz, this depiction of modern-day Mexico, shows the day in the life of a family living by the sea.
+Set in La Paz, this depiction of modern-day Mexico shows the day in the life of a family living by the sea.
 Luis’s father is a cook on a tourist boat and his mother makes and sells tortillas.

-Luis helps his father by buying the food from the market and helping the tourists with their masks to snorkel in the beautiful sea full of colorful fish and sea lions.
+Luis helps his father by buying food from the market and helping the tourists with their masks to snorkel in the beautiful sea full of colorful fish and sea lions.
 In both Spanish and English, this book gives readers a vignette of life in Mexico. [picture book, ages 6 and up]

 7. Elena’s Serenade by Campbell Geeslin, illustrated by Ana Juan